 - Your content will be exported as an XML file.

-This step only creates a backup for all of the content on your website, excluding the plugins’ data.
+This step only creates a backup of all the content on your website, excluding plugin data.
 In order to secure your themes, add-ons, and other media files, scroll down for the next step of this tutorial.
+For more information, please check out our article on how to export WordPress posts here.

 Step 2: Download the wp-content folder